Search API Connector Documentation

 - Confirm the installation and you should now see a screen containing your Admin API access token.
 Click Reveal token once, and store it safely as we’ll need it soon.
 Congrats, you’re done!
 You now have access to the Shopify API.

-Part 2: Fetch Data from Shopify
+Part 2: Pull Data from Shopify to Sheets

 The easiest way to get started with the Shopify API is through API Connector’s built-in integration.